gamemaster-kosen/gmk-pf2e-golarion/README.md

 Other Points of Interest, currently Icon Size = 40

-Homebrew Map Pins
+**Homebrew Map Pins**

-: It is suggested that a new layer be created, keeping the base map visible.
+It is suggested that a new layer be created, keeping the base map visible.
 Then any user-created pins should be put on this new layer.
 This ensures that as the number of user-created pins expands, it doesn't become an issue.